janus-idp/backstage-plugins/plugins/openshift-image-registry/README.md

 # Openshift Image Registry plugin for Backstage

-This plugin will show you all ImageStreams in an Openshift cluster
+The OpenShift Image Registry plugin displays all ImageStreams in an Openshift cluster.

+## For administrators

-## Installation
+### Installation

 Run the following command to install the OpenShift Image Registry plugin: